chef/chef-web-docs/chef_master/source/server_firewalls_and_ports.rst

 Tiered
 =====================================================
-The following sections describe the ports that are required by the Chef server in a tiered configuration:
+The following sections describe the ports that are required by the Chef Infra Server in a tiered configuration:

 .. image:: ../../images/chef_server_ports_tiered.png

 .. tag server_firewalls_and_ports_loopback

 A single loopback interface should be configured using the ``127.0.0.1`` address.
-This ensures that all of the services are available to the Chef server, in the event that the Chef server attempts to contact itself from within a front or back end machine.
+This ensures that all of the services are available to the Chef Infra Server, in the event that the Chef Infra Server attempts to contact itself from within a front or back end machine.
 All ports should be accessible through the loopback interface of their respective hosts.

 .. end_tag